savishy/infrastructure-as-code/jenkins/azure/readme.md

 You need:

 * A Linux Box with functioning Ansible 2.5+.
-Note: _Ansible cloud provisioners work well with Windows Subsystem for Linux but I have not tested this specific playbook._
+Note: _Ansible cloud provisioners work well with Windows Subsystem for Linux but I have not tested this specific playbook with WSL._
 * An Azure Account with a service principal.
 * The appropriate Azure Environment Variables for the Service Principal should be configured into your environment.